Disciplinary Rules & Procedures

 10.1 Motion

 Respondent and/or FTI may file a written motion regarding procedural and/or evidentiary matters by Certified U.S. Mail.
 The motion must state with reasonable particularity the grounds for the motion and the relief sought.
-If the motion pertains to a specific rule or rules, the motion must identify the rules.
+If the motion pertains to a specific rule/s, the motion must identify the rules.
 The Hearing Officer shall rule on any motion.

 10.2 Response to Motion